A Nightmare on Elm Street 2: Freddy's Revenge: Plot

-The following night, Jesse goes to Lisa's pool party and kisses her in the cabana, but his body begins to change and he leaves in a panic.
-He goes to Grady's house, confesses to killing Schneider, and instructs Grady to watch him as he sleeps and to stop him if he tries to leave.
-When Grady eventually falls asleep, Freddy emerges from Jesse's body and kills Grady.
-Freddy then changes back to Jesse, who finds himself looking at Freddy's laughing reflection in Grady's mirror.
-He flees before Grady's parents enter the room.
-Returning to Lisa's house, Jesse tells her what is going on.
+The following night, Jesse attends Lisa's pool party and kisses her, but his body begins to change, and he leaves in a panic.
+He goes to his friend Ron Grady's house, confesses to killing Schneider, and instructs Grady to watch him as he sleeps.
+When Grady falls asleep, Freddy emerges from Jesse's body and kills him.
+Freddy then changes back to Jesse, who flees back to Lisa's house.
 Lisa realizes that Jesse's terror is giving Freddy his strength, but he cannot stop fearing him and transforms again.
-Freddy locks Lisa's parents in their bedroom and attacks her, but realizes he cannot harm her due to Jesse's influence.
-Freddy goes outside where he begins to slaughter the partygoers.
-Lisa's father emerges with a shotgun, but Lisa stops him from shooting Freddy, who escapes in a ball of flame.
+Freddy attacks Lisa but realizes he cannot harm her due to Jesse's influence.
+He goes outside instead, where he slaughters the partygoers before escaping.

-Lisa drives to the factory, facing sudden nightmares and having to control her fear before confronting Freddy.
-She pleads with Jesse to fight Freddy, but Freddy's hold is too strong.
-When Lisa confesses her love for Jesse and kisses Freddy, Jesse begins to fight back.
+Lisa drives to the abandoned factory, having to control her fear before confronting Freddy.
+She pleads with Jesse to fight Freddy, confesses her love for him, and kisses Freddy.
+After this, Jesse begins to fight back.
 Freddy combusts and turns to ash, from which Jesse emerges.

-Later, as Jesse, Lisa, and Lisa's friend Kerry are taking the bus to school.
-Jesse begins to notice similarities to his original nightmare and panics.
-After Lisa calms Jesse down, Kerry says that it is all over just before Freddy's clawed arm bursts through her chest.
+Later, as Jesse, Lisa, and Lisa's friend Kerry are taking the bus to school, Jesse notices similarities to his original nightmare and panics.
+Kerry insists it is all over before Freddy's clawed arm bursts through her chest.
 Freddy laughs as the bus drives into the field, just as in Jesse's first nightmare.